Willing the Possible

 19 Oct – 2 Dec 2017

 Bostanbaşı Cd 10,

 Istanbul, Turkey 34420

 “Living with one another can be unhappy, wretched, ambivalent, even full of antagonism, but all of that can play out in the political sphere without recourse to expulsion or genocide.
 And that is our obligation.” – Judith Butler

 Willing the Possible presents films that collectively reflect on geopolitical conflict.
 Thinking through techniques used in narrative mediation, the selection of films presented in this exhibition, each in their unique way, attempt to come to terms with the intensely divisive political climate we continue to face today.

-This exhibition is adapted from a previous iteration at Bloc Projects, Sheffield.
+This exhibition is adapted from a earlier iteration at Bloc Projects, June 2016, Sheffield.

 The Goodness Regime investigates the foundations of the ideology and self-image of modern Norway – from the Crusades, via the adventures of Fridtjof Nansen and the trauma of wartime occupation, to the diplomatic theatre of the Oslo Peace Accords.
 The film combines children’s performances with archive sound (incl.
 US President Clinton speaking at the signing of the Accords, and Prime Minister Bondevik’s 2000 New Year address to the Norwegian people), and documentary footage shot on location in Norway and Palestine.